Azure/azure-workload-identity/docs/book/src/introduction.md

 ## Limitations

 *   Workload Identity Federation is currently only supported for Azure AD Applications.
+Managed identity support will be coming soon.

 ## Getting started